Fact checkedFact Checked

 The development of kidney stones is a common ailment that affects about 1 out of every 11[1] people in the United States.
 About 12% of Americans[2] will develop kidney stones during their life.
 In some instances, a trip to the emergency room may be necessary.

-Thankfully, there are things you can do to prevent the development of kidney stones.
-It is also possible to get rid of kidney stones using prescribed treatments or at-home remedies.
 Adults are more at risk of developing kidney stones due to diet, lifestyle choices, genetics, and certain medical conditions.
-Between the ages of 40 and 60[3] is when kidney stones are most likely to develop.
+Between the ages of 40 and 60[2] is when kidney stones are most likely to develop.

 How To Get Rid Of Kidney Stones